valentinvogt/npde-summary/chapters/03.typ

   $ norm(u)_(H^(k + 2) (Omega)) <= C norm(div (sigma grad u))_(H^k (Omega)) $
 ]

-This tells us, that when solving the typical PDE
+This tells us that when solving the typical PDE
 $-div (sigma grad u) = f$ and the source term $f$ is in $H^k (Omega)$, the solution $u$ will be in $H^(k + 2) (Omega)$ (of course under the right assumptions).